 - ID with your name and photograph

-- any document with your name and address such as a checkbook or utility bill.
+- a document with your name and address such as a checkbook or utility bill.

 Recurring voters must present one of the following: